jayqi/civic-data-tutorials/overview-of-data-analysis-tools/overview-of-data-analysis-tools.md

 1. **Always try Google** -- If you need something, try googling it.
 Chances are that something will turn up.
 2. **Keep it simple** -- Simple systems usually work better than complicated ones.
-3. **Minimum viable products** -- Get value sooner.
+3. **Minimum viable products** -- Learn quickly.
 Test your ideas.
-Fail fast, learn quickly.
+Fail fast.
 4. **Consider sustainability** -- Sustain value over time.
 Product needs to be easily maintainable (possibly by others).
 Following best practices are important for this.